CDCgov/phdi/containers/record-linkage/description.md

 ### Running the Record Linkage Service

-The record linkage service can be run using Docker (or any other OCI container runtime e.g., Podman), or directly from the Python source code.
+You can run the Record Linkage service using Docker, any other OCI container runtime (e.g., Podman), or directly from the Python source code.

 #### Running with Docker Compose (Recommended)

-To run the record linkage service with Docker Compose follow these steps.
+To run the Record Linkage service with Docker Compose follow these steps.
 1. Confirm that you have Docker installed by running `docker -v`.
-If you do not see a response similar what is shown below, follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.
+If you don't see a response similar what's shown below, follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.
 ```
 ❯ docker -v
 Docker version 20.10.21, build baeda1f